Strength training makes you weak and should not be done

 Inspiring a new generation of coaches to think for themselves (And reference the source in a way that was selectively forgotten during the first decade of the 21st century….)

 Hi Ian, I have written an article based on the interview that you did with John Meadows and Shelby Starnes about stretching.
-It sumarises the things you talked about and I give my on take on parts of it.
+It summarizes the things you talked about and I give my on take on parts of it.
 I just want to thank you for bringing this to my attention as its not something I had ever previously considered in my training, but now I do.

 I hope I’ve translated the messages correctly.
 My article’s name is ‘Stretching is King’ I’m a primary school teacher and I’ve hopes of one day moving my learning on strength and conditioning education into the real world.
-I’ve trained for over 10 years myself and helped to coach friends during this time but as you say, and as I know from my current job, ‘learning is doing’ and in some capacity, whilst raring two children and holding down other obligations, this is my passion, education and teaching.
-I’ve done my best to read and watch everything you’ve done so far and the honest of your information is what is different to those who attach it to a sales or marketing ploy and it is tangible the passion you have.
+I’ve trained for over 10 years myself and helped to coach friends during this time but as you say, and as I know from my current job, ‘learning is doing’ and in some capacity, whilst rearing two children and holding down other obligations, this is my passion, education and teaching.
+I’ve done my best to read and watch everything you’ve done so far, and the honesty of your information is what is different to those who attach it to a sales or marketing ploy and it is tangible the passion you have.
 Thanks.

 Part 1 https://da-dk.facebook.com/536020846487579/photos/pb.536020846487579.-2207520000.1395985026./553231818099815/?type=1